CandyJanus/StarsectorCampaignModdingExamples/README.md

 # Bar Event Example Breakdown

 This template is a simple implementation mostly pulled from Wisp's tutorial at https://starsector.fandom.com/wiki/Modding_Quests and from Histidine's assistance.
+It is a single event, not a quest chain, and is relatively bare-bones.

 It has the following files:

 mod_info.json - All mods must have this.

-ModPluginName.java - mod_info.json labels this as a file that must be called.
-ModPluginName.java itself, here, is used to initialize all the other scripts that need to run for this bar quest. rules.csv - Defines the triggers of a quest.
+rules.csv - Defines the triggers of a quest.
 You can use code instead of rules.csv, might do that in another example template.

+BarEventCaller - In this template, triggered by rules.csv.
+Can be called via code.

+BarEvent - Called by BarEventCaller.
+There are good reasons why BarEventCaller and BarEvent are separate classes, detailed in the notes within BarEventCaller.

 # Extra notes